learningequality/kolibri/docs/development_workflow.rst

 Pull requests
 -------------

-Be sure to follow the instructions in the Github PR template.
+Be sure to follow the `instructions <https://github.com/learningequality/kolibri/blob/develop/.github/PULL_REQUEST_TEMPLATE.md>`__ shown in the Github PR template when you `create a new PR <https://github.com/learningequality/kolibri/compare>`__.

 Developers maintain their own clones of the Learning Equality `Kolibri repo <https://github.com/learningequality/kolibri/>`__ in their personal Github accounts, and `submit pull requests <https://help.github.com/articles/creating-a-pull-request/>`__ back to the LE repo.